 Most attacks rely on known “shortcuts” used by 1-click installers (and most developers).
 By simply taking a bit of extra time to set up your WordPress site properly you will automatically block many hacking attempts.

-Follow our step by step instructions here: How to Launch Your Self-Hosted WordPress Blog in Less than 20 Minutes
+(If you haven’t created your new website yet, follow our step by step instructions here: How to Launch Your Self-Hosted WordPress Blog in Less than 20 Minutes)

 Is Your WordPress Database Secure?